Taraba State

 Taraba is a state in north-eastern Nigeria, named after the Taraba River, which traverses the southern part of the state.
-It is known as "Nature's Gift to the Nation".
+It is nicknamed "Nature's Gift to the Nation".
 The state capital is Jalingo.
 It is home to a diverse population including about 80 distinct ethnicities and their languages.

 History

 Taraba state was created out of the former Gongola state on 27 August 1991 by the military government of General Ibrahim Badamasi Babangida.
 The state is an amalgamation of three former divisions: Wukari, Mambilla, and Muri.